JanBeh/neumond/README.md

     pipe), and `nil` and an error message in case of other I/O errors.
 Multiple arguments may be supplied in which case they get concatenated.

-  * **`h:shutdown()`** closes the sending part but not the receiving part of a connection.
-This function returns immediately and may discard any non-flushed data.
-Returns `true` on success, or `nil` and an error message otherwise.
+  * **`h:shutdown(...)`** acts like `h:flush(...)` and afterwards closes the
+    sending part but not the receiving part of a connection.
+Return values are like `h:flush`.
+In case of TCP connections, a TCP FIN packet will be sent.
+    Note that file handles and local sockets do not support closing only the sending part of a connection.
+In those cases, the underlying file or socket is closed completely and reading will result in EOF being reported.

   * **`h:close()`** closes the handle (sending and receiving part).
 Any non-flushed data may be discarded.
 This function returns immediately and does not report any errors.
+It is also used when `h` is a to-be-closed variable.
+Note that you ***must*** call `h:shutdown()` first to close a TCP connection gracefully as otherwise a TCP RST will be sent, which may cause some already flushed data to get lost.

 There are three preopened handles **`eio.stdin`**, **`eio.stdout`**, and **`eio.stderr`**, which may exhibit blocking behavior, however.